 That means that rather than hosting your wedding party at the most luxurious place in town, it might be worth it to consider cutting your cake somewhere more low key.
 To take it a step further, you can lower the cost of your ceremony by saying your vows in a nice park or at an unconventional location like a museum.

 It’s not uncommon for couples to hire someone to handle every aspect of their weddings, from booking the venue to making sure the flowers go along with the event’s theme and color scheme.
 The Bureau of Labor Statistics places wedding planners in the same category as meeting, convention and general event planners.
 In 2019, their median yearly salary was $49,370.

 For a single wedding, however, planners typically aren’t paid all that much for their services.
 Wedding planners, on average, cost couples $2,002 in 2018.

 Wedding announcements don’t have to be a huge expense – that is, unless you plan on inviting 1,000 people or you pick the fanciest stationery you can find.
 The average couple spent $386 on invitations, down from $408 in 2017.

 Some folks plan elaborate proposals to woo their future spouses.
 Grooms spent an average of $5,680 on engagement rings for their brides-to-be, down from $5,764 the year before.
 With regard to wedding bands, data from costofwedding.com says that couples spend an average of $782 on the bride’s wedding band and $455 on the groom’s.

-One way to save money and add sentimental value to your wedding is if you can re-use an ancestor’s engagement ring, like bride’s or groom’s grandmother’s.
+One way to save money and add sentimental value to your wedding is if you can re-use an ancestor’s engagement ring (for instance, that of the bride or groom’s grandmother).
 A jeweler can clean the ring and make it look like new, or place the stone in a new setting.

 The Average Wedding Cake Cost